-In general, the most commonly used are unshielded twisted pairs which consist of four thin copper wires with each pair of copper wires twisted together, each copper wire wrapped in colored plastic insulating layer, and wrapped with a layer of plastic coat as a whole.
+In general, the most commonly used are unshielded twisted pairs which consist of four thin copper wires with two of them twisted together.
+Each copper is wire wrapped in the colored plastic insulating layer, and wrapped with a layer of the plastic coat as a whole.
 Unshielded twisted pairs adopt RJ-45 interfaces, so they are also called RJ-45 cables.
 Normally, UTPs can be classified into 5 types: Cat5, Cat5e, Cat6, Cat6a, and Cat7.
-This post will explain the classification of UTPs and differences between them in detail.
+This post will explain the Ethernet network cable types and specifications in details.

 Cat5e (Cat5 enhanced) is an enhancement over Cat5, and has superseded Cat5 since 2001.
 It’s designed to greatly reduce crosstalk.
-Compared to Cat5, Cat5e is better at keeping signals on different circuits or channels from interfering with each other, and it has higher SNR (Signal to Noise Ratio), smaller delay error, and greater performance.
+Compared to Cat5, Cat5e patch cable is better at keeping signals on different circuits or channels from interfering with each other, and it has higher SNR (Signal to Noise Ratio), smaller delay error, and greater performance.
 It can handle 1000 Mbps speeds (gigabit Ethernet) at 100 MHz and it’s used for 1000BASE-T.

-Cat6 is a major improvement over Cat5e.
-It has stronger resistance to signal interference.
-It’s suitable for up to 10 gigabit Ethernet at 250 MHz.
-Compared with Cat5 and Cat5e, Cat6 features more stringent specifications for crosstalk and system noise.
+Cat6 cable is a major improvement over Cat5e.
+It has a stronger resistance to signal interference.
+It’s suitable for up to 10Gigabit Ethernet at 250 MHz.
+Compared with Cat5 and Cat5e cable specification, Cat6 features more stringent specifications for crosstalk and system noise.
 To better tackle the problem of crosstalk, Cat6 installs an internal separator that isolates pairs from one another, and it has greatly improved the performance in echo loss.
-When used for 10/100/1000BASE-T, the maximum allowed length of a Cat6 is up to 100 meters (328 ft).
+When used for 10/100/1000BASE-T, the maximum allowed the length of a Cat6 is up to 100 meters (328 ft).
 For 10GBASE-T, an unshielded Cat6 should not exceed 55 meters.

 Cat6a (or Augmented Cat6) is capable of supporting data transmission rates of up to 10Gbps at a maximum bandwidth of 500MHz, twice that of Cat6.
 Compared to Cat6, Cat6a has improved strikingly, especially in the aspect of alien crosstalk.
 Since Cat6a has additional and tighter twists with additional insulation to reduce crosstalk, it has exhibited high alien noise in high frequencies.
 Besides, the size and weight of Cat6a have been reduced and slimmed down by 10% so as to make room for cable bend radius in the cable tray, patch panel and behind a wall outlet.